Cotecna-Inspection/cotecna-stencil/README.md

 ### Node Modules
 - Run `npm install my-component --save`
-- Put a script tag similar to this `<script type='module' src='node_modules/my-component/dist/my-component.esm.js'></script>` in the head of your index.html
+- Put a script tag similar to this `<script type='module' src='node_modules/@cotecna/my-component/dist/my-component.esm.js'></script>` in the head of your index.html
 - Then you can use the element anywhere in your template, JSX, html etc

+### Using this library in other apps
+- Add this import to your main.ts on your app: `import { defineCustomElements as CotecnaStencilComponents } from '@cotecna/stencil-components/loader';`
+- Add `CotecnaStencilComponents(window);` to your main.ts